moincreemers/swt/features.md

   specifically.
 Unclear why.
 Re-compiling (after adding a line break) always succeeds.
 Sometimes Maven already does a recompile but its unclear why it does that.
 - GetPageArgument throws when more than one 'd' argument is present on the hash.
+- GetCurrentPage does not work in the Page.onDeactivate event (the hash has already changed when this event is fired)
+- Global events are never dispatched to a widget other than the page.

 - For Viewer pages:
     - CORS is not enabled from server.
 Needs correct HTTP Headers to allow cross-domain requests to the API.